 Toggle: English / Spanish

-Paraquat (dipyridylium) is a highly toxic weed killer once promoted by the United States for use in Mexico to destroy marijuana plants.
-Research found that this herbicide was dangerous to workers who applied it to the plants.
+Paraquat (dipyridylium) is a highly toxic weed killer (herbicide).
+In the past, the United States encouraged Mexico to use it to destroy marijuana plants.
+Later, research showed this herbicide was dangerous to workers who applied it to the plants.

 This article discusses the health problems that can occur from swallowing or breathing in Paraquat.

 This article is for information only.
 Do NOT use it to treat or manage an actual poison exposure.
 If you or someone you are with has an exposure, call your local emergency number (such as 911), or your local poison center can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222) from anywhere in the United States.